 In this Part —

-“association” means a Parents and Citizens’ Association formed under section 142.
+association means a Parents and Citizens’ Association formed under section 142.

 122. CEO’s approval required for certain activities of associations: s.
 244

 An association may, subject to the approval of the chief executive officer, do any of the following things in relation to the school or group of schools for which it is formed —